azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

       ![The Power BI New output screen is shown configured.
 The Authorize connection has been clicked.](media/image58.png 'Power BI new output')

-12. Create one final Output for Power BI.
+12. Create one final Output for Power BI

     ![The Add New Outputs is shown with the Power BI option selected.](media/image57.png 'Add New Outputs')